Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Appendix

 \subsection{Observables}

 We provide definitions and details of the observables considered in this work.

-\paragraph{Distribution of Interatomic Distances.} The distribution of interatomic distances serves as a low-dimensional description of 3D structure.
+The distribution of interatomic distances serves as a low-dimensional description of 3D structure.
 For a configuration $r' \in \mathbb{R}^{N \times 3}$, it is defined as,

 where $\delta$ is the Dirac-Delta function.
-Although the observable need not be differentiable with respect to $r$ for our Boltzmann learning framework, we compute a differentiable version of $h(r)$ via Gaussian smearing as in \cite{Wang_2023} to facilitate comparison with differentiable simulation methods.
+Although the observable need not be differentiable with respect to $r$ for our Boltzmann learning framework, we compute a differentiable version of $h(r)$ via Gaussian smearing as in \citep{Wang_2023} to facilitate comparison with differentiable simulation methods.

-\paragraph{Radial Distribution Function.} The radial distribution function (RDF) captures how density (relative to the bulk) varies as a function of distance from a reference particle, and thus characterizes the structural/thermodynamic properties of the system.
+The radial distribution function (RDF) captures how density (relative to the bulk) varies as a function of distance from a reference particle, and thus characterizes the structural/thermodynamic properties of the system.
 The RDF is defined as,

 where $V$ is the volume of the simulation domain, $N$ is the number of particles, $r$ is the radial distance from a reference particle, and $h(r)$ is a histogram of pairwise distances.
 As with $h(r)$, we use Gaussian smearing to make the RDF differentiable.